MajorPrestige/hellish-english/README.md

   of the layout.
 - The "By phone" button opens a modal window with an order form.
 Since the design of the modal window is not on the layout, this is not a mandatory task.

+Hero section

+- "Comprehensive preparation for external examinations in English" is the title of the page.
+- The "I want to take a free class" button is an anchor link to the section with the form.
+- Save the main background image in png format.
+Images can be inserted as content if you plan to add an animated image.

+Modal window

+- The "Consultation by phone" button opens a modal window with an call-back form.
+- Since the design of the modal window is not on the layout, you can make it in any form.
+- The appearance animation is arbitrary.

 [Vyacheslav Ushakov](https://github.com/zerkel1991) (Full Stack Dev)